cchitsiang/awesome-stars/topics.md

 ## others

+- [magicbear/palworld-server-toolkit](https://github.com/magicbear/palworld-server-toolkit) - PalWorld Server Toolkits - For Save file modify, list the players, repair sav file, etc...
+- [subquery/subql](https://github.com/subquery/subql) - SubQuery is an Open, Flexible, Fast and Universal data indexing framework for web3.
+Our mission is to help developers create the decentralised products of the future.
 - [Expensify/App](https://github.com/Expensify/App) - Welcome to New Expensify: a complete re-imagination of financial collaboration, centered around chat.
 Help us build the next generation of Expensify by sharing feedback and contributing to the code.
 - [danielmiessler/fabric](https://github.com/danielmiessler/fabric) - fabric is an open-source framework for augmenting humans using AI.
 - [AndrewGuenther/fck-nat](https://github.com/AndrewGuenther/fck-nat) - Feasible cost konfigurable NAT: An AWS NAT Instance AMI